-Figure 4: Visual summary of the project's risks, impairment likelihoods and EL contributions
+Figure 4: Visual summary of the project's risks, impairment likelihoods and EL contributions risk areas of this project.
+PD strengths determine the likelihood of credit impairments under the scenarios linked to the risk area.

 3. Likelihood of credit impairment events